 How Are Federal Money Laundering Charges Usually Prosecuted?

-18 U.S.C. § 1956 is the most frequently charged money laundering statute and prohibits four types of money laundering activities – specifically, transactions designed to: i) promote certain specified unlawful activity; ii) conceal the source of unlawfully derived funds; iii) facilitate the structuring of financial transactions to evade bank reporting requirements; and iv) facilitate tax evasion.
-“Specified unlawful activity” is a term of art and refers to a long list of crimes delineated in 18 U.S.C. §§ 1956(c)(7) and 1961(1) and includes mail fraud, narcotics distribution, counterfeiting, bribery, obstruction of criminal investigations, and extortion.
+18 U.S.C. § 1956 is the most frequently charged money laundering statute and prohibits four types of activities.
+These are transactions designed to promote certain specified unlawful activity, conceal the source of unlawfully derived funds, facilitate the structuring of financial transactions to evade bank reporting requirements, and facilitate tax evasion.
+“Specified unlawful activity” is a term that refers to a long list of crimes delineated in 18 U.S.C. §§ 1956(c)(7) and 1961(1) and includes mail fraud, narcotics distribution, counterfeiting, bribery, obstruction of criminal investigations, and extortion.

-Contact a New York Federal crimes attorney to defend you in any money laundering prosecution is crucial and will ensure that every viable defense explored and utilized on your behalf.
-Lawyers at the Law Offices of Jeffrey Lichtman have successfully handled countless federal cases, exploiting holes in the prosecution’s evidence to achieve the best possible result for our clients.
-Contact us today at (212) 581-1001 for a free consultation.
+Contact a New York federal money laundering lawyer to defend you in any prosecution.
+Our lawyers at the Law Offices of Jeffrey Lichtman have successfully handled countless federal cases, exploiting holes in the prosecution’s evidence to achieve the best possible result for our clients.
+Contact us today for a free consultation.